• Skip to primary navigation

 Christmas Play Dough

-You can use this over and over again, if stored in a sealed container.
+The other great thing about playdough is that it can be used over and over again if kept in a sealed container.

-Or try one of these amazing Christmas play dough ideas.
+Or try one of the Imagination Tree’s amazing Christmas play dough ideas.

 Christmas play dough